Annual Image Competition

 Here’s a handy tip: Less is more!
 Aim for a mat that’s color-balanced and enhances your image without overpowering it.
 Stick to matching color themes and try to avoid strong textures or contrasting colors that might distract from your photo.

 When it comes to the keyline, subtlety is key.
 Keep it to a maximum of 5 pixels, though many judges prefer it to be 3 pixels or fewer.
 The keyline should act as a gentle border, not stealing the spotlight but instead framing your image in a clean, unobtrusive way.
+Caution: be sure to select a color for the kleyline that does not match the colors adjacent to it.
+The kleyline color should be distinguishable all the way around the image.
+For example, don’t select a yellow keyline if it crosses across dried grass in your image.
+The keyline would simply disappear beside the grass.
+Judges will remove points for this and it could be the difference between receiving a Merit or not.

 Remember, the goal is to enhance your image with a mat that complements and completes it, creating a harmonious and professional presentation.

 Need more help?
-Check out this video here for additional guidance.
+Check out thisvideo here for additional guidance.

 Creating a guide image is an essential step in image competition.
 A small representation on your mat shows the judges the various elements used in your image.
 Sometimes, photographers use stock images for certain components in their finished pieces.